openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ~~~~~~~~~~~~
 message_3 = (
-  CIPHERTEXT_3: << CIPHERTEXT_SEQUENCE >>
+  CIPHERTEXT_3A: bstr,
+  CIPHERTEXT_3B: bstr,
 )

-; This defines an array, the elements of
-; which are to be used in a CBOR Sequence:

-CIPHERTEXT_SEQUENCE = [CIPHERTEXT_3A, CIPHERTEXT_3B]

-CIPHERTEXT_3A = bstr
-CIPHERTEXT_3B = bstr
 ~~~~~~~~~~~~

 where:

-- CIPHERTEXT_3 is CBOR byte string, with value the binary representation of a CBOR Sequence composed of the following two elements:

 - CIPHERTEXT_3A is CBOR byte string, with value calculated by means of a binary additive stream cipher, XORing a KESYSTREAM_3 generated with EDHOC_Expand and the following plaintext:

   - PLAINTEXT_3A = ( ID_CRED_PSK )

 - CIPHERTEXT_3B is the 'ciphertext' of COSE_Encrypt0 object as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2) and [Section 5.3 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.3), with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in [Section 5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-5.2), plaintext PLAINTEXT_3B and the following parameters as input:

   - protected = h''
   - external_aad = << Enc(ID_CRED_PSK), TH_3 >>
   - K_3 and IV_3 as defined in [Section 5.2](#message-2)
   - PLAINTEXT_3B = ( ?
 EAD_3 )

 The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3B, CRED_PSK ), defined in [Section 5.2](#message-2).